mrzResearchArena/Linux/RemoteServerHandling.md

 ```
 &nbsp;

-## 5. How to create an anaconda virtual environment?
+## 5. How to handle an anaconda virtual environment?

 #### Step 1: Create a virtual environment ####
 ```console